 Red Flag Rules: In an effort to comply with federal Identity Theft Laws, Missoula Bone & Joint now requires that patients present photo identification for treatment.
 Please contact our office with questions regarding this policy.
 Thank you for helping us to protect you.

 Our goal is to minimize your wait time prior to your scheduled appointment.
 Please understand that emergencies and delays occasionally occur.
 Patience in these situations is greatly appreciated and we will do our best to keep you informed if such delays do occur.

 Once you have made your initial orthopedic appointment it is time to provide us with an accurate medical history.

 To ensure we have your accurate medical history available at your initial orthopedic appointment you can either:

 - Print and Complete Clinic Forms 1-5 below prior to your visit, OR

-Established patients can update forms online through our patient portal or print and complete Form # 2 below. f you need help setting up or accessing the portal, please call our office at (406)721-4436 ext.
-5618 and we’ll be happy to help.
+Established patients can update forms online through our patient portal or print and complete Form # 2 below.
+If you need help setting up or accessing the patient portal, please call our office at (406)721-4436 ext.
+5937 and we’ll be happy to help.

 If you are scheduled for physical therapy, surgery, or an MRI, please complete the appropriate forms below and bring them with you to your appointment.